limebrew-org/cloudguard/README.md

-# google_cloud_monitoring
+# Google Cloud CSPM CLI
-A repo consisting of automation scripts/CLI to monitor changes in google cloud infra
+A CLI built as a CSPM tool to monitor major Google Cloud Resources written in Python